Earthquake of magnitude 6.1 hits Philippines

 A 6.1-magnitude earthquake struck Catanduanes province in the eastern Philippines on Tuesday.

-The epicentre of the quake was located 81 kilometres (51 miles) from Bagamanoc City in the province, at a depth of 350 kilometres (215 miles), the Philippine Institute of Volcanology and Seismology (Phivolcs) said.
+The epicentre of the quake was located 81 kilometres (51 miles) from Bagamanoc City in the province, at a depth of 350km (215 miles), the Philippine Institute of Volcanology and Seismology (Phivolcs) said.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.